Utkarsh731/python-interview-coding/README.md

 q22.
 Write a code to print the right angle triangle of stars(opposite).

 q23.
 Write a code to print the right angle triangle of stars(mirror).

+q24.
+Write a code to print the right angle triangle of stars(mirror opposite).